-I blog about recovering MY WAY to increase awareness that there’s no “right” way to do it.
-And it is indeed possible.
+I blog about recovering my way to increase awareness that there’s no one right way to approach sobriety.
+People have different reasons for drinking and for quitting, and there’s usually a lot more trouble brewing underneath the surface than simply the booze itself.
+Mental health and alcoholism seem to go hand-in-hand, so I blog about both.
 I am the only one who knows what’s best for me, and in many cases it isn’t the norm.

 Growing up in an alcoholic family was fun, for the most part.
 They all made drinking look like a natural, essential part of life.